Green-AI-Hub-Mittelstand/Retrieval-Augmented-Generation-LLM-Demonstrator/README.md

     <img src="images/screenshot.png" alt="Screenshot of the web interface" width="80%">
   </a>

+## Developers

+The overall concept of the demonstrator was developed by [Cornelius Wolff](mailto:cornelius.wolff@dfki.de), while the Front-End, the wikipedia feature and the retrieval process was developed by [Leonie Grafweg](mailto:leonie.grafweg@dfki.de).

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.